parmenides-xyz/euler-formula/README.md

 ## Overview

-FORMULA simulates DAO mergers using EulerSwap's one-sided JIT liquidity provisioning model.
+FORMULA simulates DAO mergers using EulerSwap's one-sided "JIT" liquidity provisioning.
 Unlike traditional AMMs requiring dual-sided liquidity, EulerSwap's architecture enables capital-efficient mergers where only the surviving DAO funds a vault, while the phased-out DAO's tokens serve as collateral for JIT borrowing.
 This creates a truly asymmetric pool with dynamic price discovery through configurable concentration parameters.

 ## Problems Solved by EulerSwap's Approach